Top 5 Incentive Compensation Management Challenges and Solutions

 Challenge #1 – Quota Fairness

 Your salesforce comprises a diverse and elaborate set of resources.
-While they may be working towards the same broad goals, they aren’t individually have the same potential in ther geographies.
+While they may be working towards the same broad goals, they don’t individually have the same potential in their geographies.
 All sales positions and territories aren’t equal, so it won’t be fair to base the pay on the same quotas.
-Many organizations have difficulty allocating fair sales quotas, which can lead to reduced workplace morale and under performance from your salespeople.
+Many organizations have difficulty allocating fair sales quotas, which can lead to reduced workplace morale and underperformance from your salespeople.

 When the non-potential based factors determine each sales representative’s goals and variable pay, they won’t have absolute authority and control over their compensation.